Aisha-Aliyu/StreetKings-DriftWars/README.md

 > Coming soon — follow development for updates 👀

-(You can add your in-editor screenshots later here.)

 ---

 ## 🧠 About Bloodline Studios

-Bloodline Studios is a creative game development studio founded by [Aisha](#) in Nigeria, focused on building world-class gaming experiences across console, PC, AR/VR, and robotics-based games.
+Bloodline Studios is a creative game development studio founded by [Aisha Aliyu](https://www.tiktok.com/@techgoddesss) in Nigeria, focused on building world-class gaming experiences across console, PC, AR/VR, and robotics-based games.
 StreetKings: Drift Wars marks our first official studio project, setting the foundation for many ambitious titles to come.

 ---